 The food supplement creatine is a body’s own substance and is produced by three amino acids: arginine, glycine and methionine.
 Several processes in the body eventually produce adenosine triphosphate, also known as ATP, which is used to produce movement and strength.
 Creatine is mostly active during short and explosive efforts.
 Therefore, creatine is a loved supplement among weight trainers.
 You also get creatine by eating red meat, although you would need to eat more than a kilo of beef to get the optimal amount.
 Which is why creatine as a supplement is so ideal for weight trainers.

-Can you use creatine for muscle
+Can you use creatine for muscle growth?

 Creatine is one of the most discussed supplements and many questions involve how it works.
 Plenty of research has been done and the results are evident: creatine increases fluids in the muscle tissue, which makes the muscles appear fuller.
 Research also showed that creatine users gained more strength and muscle mass during frequent, explosive strength efforts.